Landscape Analysis for Surrogate Models in the Evolutionary Black-Box Context: Landscape Analysis of Surrogate Models

 From each generated run in $\set{D}_{100}$, we have uniformly selected 100 generations.
 In each such generations, we have computed all features from the following feature sets for all 3 TSS methods on all sample sets:

 These sets do not require additional evaluations of the objective function and can be computed even in higher dimensions.
-Some features were not computed due to reasoning in Appendix~\ref{app:featdef}.
+Some features were not computed due to the following reasons (see Section \suppref{2}{4} in \suppmat{Supplementary material} for feature definitions): From $\featBasic$, we have used only $\artFeat{dim}{}{}{}$ and $\artFeat{obs}{}{}{}$ because the remaining ones were constant on the whole $\set{D}_{100}$ dataset. $\artFeat{dim}{}{}{}$ is identical regardless the sample set. $\artFeat{obs}{}{}{}$ and all features from $\featyDis$ were not computed using the transformation matrix because it does not influence their resulting values.
+The feature $\artFeat{lin\_simple\_intercept}{}{}{\ftMM} \in \featMM$ was excluded because it is useless if fitness normalization is performed (see Step~\ref{ln:normalize} in Algorithm~\ref{alg:trainmodel}).
+The remaining features from $\featMM$, all the features from $\featNBC$, and all three features from $\featyDis$ were not computed on sample sets with $\predset$ because it also does not influence their resulting values.

 For the rest of the paper, we will consider features which are independent of the sample set (\ie $\artFeat{dim}{}{}{}$ and 5 $\featCMA$ features) as a part of $\archive$-based features only.
-This results in the total numbers of landscape features equal to 197 for TSS full (all were $\archive$-based) and 388 for TSS nearest and knn (from which 191 features were $\trainset$-based).
+This results in the total numbers of landscape features equal to 197 for \tss{full} (all were $\archive$-based) and 388 for \tss{nearest} and \tss{knn} (from which 191 features were $\trainset$-based).